-You can also see that for most states in the US, that you only need to register for VAT if you sell several hundred thousands of USD to that particular state.
+You can also see that for most states in the US, you only need to register for VAT if you sell several hundred thousands of USD to that particular state.

 If these thresholds are relevant to you, it means that your company is probably making millions in sales worldwide!

-If you think that you are not eligible to these foreign VAT taxes early on as your company is only ramping up its sales, then you can always wait until later before activating your Quaderno free trial.
+If you think that you are not eligible for these foreign VAT taxes early on as your company is only ramping up its sales, then you can always wait until later before activating your Quaderno free trial.

 Using the trial, you can then make an assessment to see if you are going to determine if you need to use the Quaderno tax calculation service or not, by checking the thresholds report.